etcd-io/etcd/Documentation/internal-protocol-versioning.md

 # Versioning

-Goal: We want to be able to upgrade an individual machine in an etcd cluster to a newer version of etcd.
+Goal: We want to be able to upgrade an individual peer in an etcd cluster to a newer version of etcd.
 The process will take the form of individual followers upgrading to the latest version until the entire cluster is on the new version.

 Immediate need: etcd is moving too fast to version the internal API right now.
 But, we need to keep mixed version clusters from being started by a rollowing upgrade process (e.g. the CoreOS developer alpha).

-Longer term need: Having a mixed version cluster where all machines are not be running the exact same version of etcd itself but are able to speak one version of the internal protocol.
+Longer term need: Having a mixed version cluster where all peers are not be running the exact same version of etcd itself but are able to speak one version of the internal protocol.

 Solution: The internal protocol needs to be versioned just as the client protocol is.
 Initially during the 0.\*.\* series of etcd releases we won't allow mixed versions at all.